Cikampek–Padalarang railway

-The Cikampek–Padalarang railway (Jalur kereta api Cikampek–Padalarang) is a railway line that connects Cikampek and Padalarang as the successor route from the Rajawali–Cikampek railway that opened in 1893 then continued to Bandung.
-This route crosses on province with 3 regencies or cities, namely Cikampek,Purwakarta Regency, and West Bandung Regency.
+The Cikampek–Padalarang railway (Jalur kereta api Cikampek–Padalarang) is a railway line in West Java, Indonesia, connecting Cikampek and Padalarang.
+It functions as the continuation of the Rajawali–Cikampek railway, which opened in 1893, and later formed part of the inland extension toward Bandung also part of the Jakarta–Bandung line.

-This lines part of the -- railway line, also the busiest intercity line between Jakarta and Bandung due Double-track railway only between Cikampek and Cikadongdong, for to and Bandung was challenged due geography of the Jakarta-Bandung railway line, like the bridge and mountain especially with the Sasaksaat railway tunnel as the longest active railway tunnel in Indonesia.
+The line runs entirely within West Java Province, passing through Karawang Regency, Purwakarta Regency, and West Bandung Regency.
+It is part of the -- railway line.

+Double track is available on several sections, including Cikampek–Purwakarta and Ciganea–Sukatani.
+However, significant portions toward Padalarang and Bandung remain single track due to mountainous terrain.
+The route includes major bridge structures and tunnels, notably the Sasaksaat Tunnel, the longest active railway tunnel in Indonesia.

 History

 Development of the Karawang–Bandung segment (1898–1906)

 As more and more people wanted to get to Bandung quickly, efforts emerged to extend the BOS line and direct it to the Preangerlijn (Bogor–Padalarang–Kasugihan railway line).
-A concession proposal was proposed and accepted by the then Minister of Dutch East Indies Colonial Affairs, Jacob Theodoor Cremer.
+A concession was accepted by the then Minister of Dutch East Indies Colonial Affairs, Jacob Theodoor Cremer.
 At that time, Cremer had also signed an agreement to acquire the Batavia–Karawang line from BOS, while also paying off debts to the General Workers Union.
 The acquisition was legalized in Staatsblad No. 222 on 9 June 1898.
 With a purchase price of ƒ3,900,000, the Dutch East Indies became the owner of the infrastructure that would be extended to Padalarang.
 This acquisition was finally completed on 4 August 1898.
 After the acquisition was completed, SS developed this line.
-Two new lines were built, namely from Batavia BOS Station to Tanjung Priok, as well as the the line to Anyer Kidul, so that Batavia BOS was no longer considered a terminus.
-The continuation of the line itself was continued by SS to Cikampek and Purwakarta and was inaugurated on 27 December 1902, then continued through the mountains until finally arriving at Padalarang on 2 May 1906.
-The continuation of the line was built to cut the travel time of the Jakarta–Bandung train.
+Two new lines were built, namely from Batavia BOS Station to Tanjung Priok, as well as the line to Anyer Kidul, so that Batavia BOS was no longer considered a terminus.
+The continuation of the line itself was extended by SS to Cikampek and Purwakarta, with its inauguration taking place on 27 December 1902.
+It then continued through the mountains, until finally reaching Padalarang on 2 May 1906.
+This was done in order to cut Jakarta-Bandung travel times.